mr-Mojo/Synthetic-Linegenerator/readme.md

 #### Potential future TO-DOs:
+- multiaugmentation
-- make character spacing variable
+- make character spacing variable (not trivial)
 - use background and textcolor from real data instead of plain white and black
 - use handwritten model for more variance in generated data